nurulashraf/transfer-learning-alpaca-classification/README.md

 ---

-##Project Structure
+## Project Structure

-`data/`: Contains the Alpaca Dataset.
+- `dataset/`: Contains the Alpaca Dataset.

-`notebooks/`: Jupyter notebooks for data preprocessing, training, and evaluation.
+- `notebooks/`: Contains the main Jupyter Notebook where the analysis, training, and results are documented.

-`models/`: Saved weights and configurations of the trained MobileNet model.
+- `models/`: Saved weights and configurations of the trained MobileNet model.

-`src/`: Python scripts for the project workflow.
+- `src/`: Includes the `test_utils.py` file, which provides helper functions or classes used in the notebook.

-`results/`: Outputs such as evaluation metrics and test results.
+- `results/`: Outputs such as evaluation metrics and test results.

-`README.md`: Project documentation (this file).
+- `README.md`: Project documentation (this file).